-The Polish Liability Act has rarely been used until now and is therefore still largely untested in practice.
+Despite the Polish Liability Act being in force for almost fifteen years, it has rarely been used until now and is therefore still largely untested in practice.
 Its provisions were considered by the Polish Constitutional Tribunal and amended in 2005 by the Parliament in accordance with a Tribunal decision, which meant it was impossible to prosecute corporate entities for offences committed by members of the board.
 The criminal liability of an entity is secondary to the criminal liability of an individual acting on its behalf, and therefore prolonged criminal proceedings to establish the liability of an individual tend to discourage courts from considering the liability of corporate entities.

-However, because of the tendency in Poland towards the creation of stricter criminal law, it is very probable that provisions of the Liability Act will be used more frequently in future.
+However, because of the current trend in Poland to create stricter criminal law, it is very probable that provisions of the Liability Act will be used more frequently in future.
 This follows from the amendments made to the Liability Act in 2011, which repealed the above-mentioned change that corporate entities may not be prosecuted for offences committed by its board members, and the growing number of prosecutions under the Liability Act since then.
-In recent press releases the Polish anti-corruption authorities (the Central Anti-Corruption Bureau) indicated that in light of current tender corruption investigations they want to make use of the Liability Act's provisions on penalties and a ban on taking part in public tenders.
-To this end, the Central Anti-Corruption Bureau is now working together with the Public Prosecutor's General Office on improving the enforcement of the Liability Act.
+Also, the Polish anti-corruption authorities (eg the Central Anti-Corruption Bureau) indicated that they want to take advantage of the Liability Act's provisions on penalties and a ban on taking part in public tenders.